istio/test-infra/toolbox/ci_to_gubernator/README.md

 The binary `ci_to_gubernator` constructs these files and uploads these artifacts along with the log to the right location on GCS.

 ## Usage

-At the start of a build
+At the start of a build, execute the following command to create and upload `started.json` on GCS.

 ```bash
 $ ci_to_gubernator --job_starts \